Spectual/para-summarizer/README.md

 # Para Summarizer

-This project is a text summarizer application built with React and Vite, and also packaged as a Chrome extension.
+This project is a AI text summarizer application built with React and Vite, and also packaged as a Chrome extension.

 ## Getting Started